microsoft/knossos-ksc/users/simonpj/ReadMe.txt

 * Prim: helper functions to build calls to primitives

-* Opt: An optimiser for the languag
+* Opt: An optimiser for the language

 * AD: Automatic differentiator